Thursday, January 22, 2015

 Congolese design from inside front cover of Missa Luba: A Mass Sung in Pure Congolese Style and Native Songs of the Congo Sung by Les Troubadours du Roi Baudouin.

 In 1958, Philips Records released the album to the European market, followed by the U.S. release in 1965.
 Music from the album has been featured in several films.
 Notably, the “Sanctus” was featured in the 1968 film If . . . starring Malcom McDowell, who also walks by the album in a scene in A Clockwork Orange (1971).
-Ironically, it is the movie If . . . , a film with a notoriously violent ending, that inspired many young people at the time to discover this peaceful album for themselves.
+Ironically, it is the movie If . . . , a film with a notoriously violent ending, that inspired many young people at the time to discover the peaceful album for themselves.

-African melodies can be categorized as pathogenic and logogenic.
+African melodies can be defined as pathogenic and logogenic.
 Pathogenic, or “passion-born,” has a melodic contour that consistently descends until the end of the phrase or melodic range when the instrumentalist or singer skips an ascending interval in order to pick it up again at the top of the melodic range (McDaniel 5).
 Pathogenic melody could be an evolution of primitive “scream-singing” dating back to the Paleolithic era (Sachs 51).

 Artwork of Father Haazen with two troubadours and Congolese ritual masks,